Fukaya categories of blowups: Moduli spaces of treed disks

 We prove the following sublemma.

 {\bf Sublemma.} There is a comeager subset ${\mc P}_\Gamma^{*, {\rm reg}} \subset {\mc P}_\Gamma^*$ whose elements are regular.

-{\it Proof of the sublemma.} Let $\M^i_\Gamma$ be a subset of $\M_\Gamma$ over which the universal curve $\U_\Gamma$ is trivial, and $\U_\Gamma^i$ the restriction of $U_\Gamma$ to $\M^i_\Gamma$.
-For each uncrowded map type ${\bm \Gamma}$ with underlying domain type $\Gamma$, consider the universal moduli space
+{\it Proof of the sublemma.} Let $\M^i_\Gamma$ be a subset of $\M_\Gamma$ over which the universal curve $\U_\Gamma$ is trivial, and $\U_\Gamma^i$ the restriction of $\U_\Gamma$ to $\M^i_\Gamma$.
+For each uncrowded map type ${\bGamma}$ with underlying domain type $\Gamma$, consider the universal moduli space

 of maps with domain in $\U_\Gamma^i$ together with a perturbation datum $P_\Gamma$.
-By Sard-Smale theorem this sublemma can be proved once we show the regularity of the local universal moduli space.
-Suppose this is not the case, so that for some $(u, P_\Gamma)$ the linearization of the defining equation of the universal moduli is not surjective. \cw{By elliptic regularity}, there exists a nonzero smooth section

-which is in the $L^2$-orthogonal complement of the image of the linearization.
+By the Sard-Smale theorem, this sublemma can be proved once we show the regularity of the local universal moduli space.
+Suppose this is not the case, so that for some $(u, P_\Gamma)$ the linearization of the defining equation of the universal moduli is not surjective.
+Then there exists a nonzero section $\eta$ in the $L^2$-orthogonal complement of the image of the linearized operator, or equivalently, in the kernel of the formal adjoint of the linearized operator.
+By elliptic regularity, $\eta$ is actually smooth.
 We will derive a contradiction by showing that each component of $\eta$ vanishes identically on that component.